 - You need to have space on bare earth to put the compost bin

 Worm farming is the use of specialised compost worms to break down food waste into rich solid and liquid matter (worm castings and “juice”) that is great for your garden soil.
-Worm farming works by the worms and other micro-organisms eating the food scraps you put in the worm farm.
-You don’t need to add garden materials.
+Worm farming is easy and works by the worms and other micro-organisms eating the food scraps you put in the worm farm.

-- Don’t have to use any garden materials (just food waste is fine)
+- You don’t have to use any garden materials (just food waste is fine)

-- Don’t need access to any bare earth
+- You don’t need access to any bare earth

 - You can keep your worm farm in a garage, courtyard, on a balcony or even inside (great for small areas)